 - The member starts the process by requesting a Statement of Entitlement.
-Within one month of receiving the request, the scheme must tell the member that independent advice must be taken unless the transfer value is less than £30,000. - The scheme then selects the guarantee date.
+Within one month of receiving the request, the scheme must inform the member of the need to get independent advice. - The scheme then selects the guarantee date.
 This is significant because it is the date from which all other deadlines will be determined.
-It must be within 3 months of the original request. - The trustees must then give the member the statement of entitlement which summarises all the benefits they would get by staying in the scheme no later than 10 after the guarantee date.
-They must also inform the member that evidence that independent advice has been received must be produced before they can arrange the transfer. - The CETV is fixed for three months from the guarantee date and the member must confirm they wish to proceed by the end of this period.
-The member must also nominate the receiving scheme. - The deadline for the member to provide proof of independent advice is three months after receiving the statement of entitlement.
+It must be within 3 months of the original request. - The statement of entitlement which summarises all the benefits they would get by staying in the scheme, together with the CETV must be provided no later than 10 days after the guarantee date.
+In addition, it must state: - Whether the CETV has been reduced or enhanced - Information about potential pension scams. - Information about where the member can receive advice or guidance - Confirmation that independent advice is required. - Details of deadline dates - They must also inform the member that evidence that independent advice has been received must be produced before they can arrange the transfer. - The CETV is fixed for three months from the guarantee date and the member must confirm they wish to proceed by the end of this period.
+The member must also nominate the receiving scheme.

+- The deadline for the member to provide proof of independent advice is three months after receiving the statement of entitlement.
 Applicants who are active members must leave the scheme before the transfer can take place - Finally, the deadline for the trustees making the transfer is 6 months after the guarantee date.